-Ray was first elected to the House of Commons as a Member of Parliament on October 14, 2008, and re-elected on May 2, 2011.
-He represents the riding of Palliser which includes the city of Moose Jaw, 25% of Regina, and several rural communities.
+Ray was first elected to the House of Commons as a Conservative Party of Canada Member of Parliament on October 14, 2008.
+He represents the riding of Palliser, which is located in the Province of Saskatchewan and includes the city of Moose Jaw, part of Regina, and several rural communities.

 Ray received a Bachelor of Science degree from St. Cloud State University in Minnesota, a Bachelor of Education degree from the University of Saskatchewan, and a Master of Science degree from the Oregon College of Education (now Western Oregon University), majoring in counselling psychology and educational administration.